 Willamette's program in Art History, a humanistic liberal arts discipline, is critically based, while broad in chronological and geographic purview.
 Course offerings cover the visual art and architecture created from the Stone Age to the present in the Ancient Mediterranean region and in Europe and North America, with introductory classes on the arts of Asia.
-Course offerings also explore the theories and methodologies of art history and the study of visual culture.
+Courses also explore the theories and methodologies of art history and the study of visual culture.
 The department offers both a major and a minor program in art history.

 Events and Lectures

-Free and open to the public
+- Free and open to the public